 It is highly recommended to use the supports provided to hold the load measurement units.
 Six holes for M5 bolts on the load measurement unit are reserved for support.
-All necessary fasteners and hand-tools for mounting and assembling were included in all variants of the Series 1780.
+All necessary fasteners and hand-tools for mounting and assembling are included.